bormaxi8080/osint-timeline/DRAFT.md

 Slavyansk, Artem Street.

+For work, the factor is the most accurate definition is “productive depression”.
+In principle, you can’t be depressed, the methodology is such that there is no chance of not encountering the cast-iron ass of reality at least three to five times a day.
+The cast -iron ass of reality, as we all know, breaks any crystal dreams.
+You see what people are idiots (and you are a little better), and this increases the production of cortisol.
+On the other hand, a fact is also OSINT.
+And then a little other receptors are triggered: your work can help at least part of the assholes to attract to the answer.
+It saves.

 ----

 OSINT Repos List, Repository with gathered from GitHub utilities for OSINT, Development and DevOps.
 The number of artifacts in the repository exceeded 2000: https://github.com/bormaxi8080/osint-repos-list